Westmoreland Woodlands Improvement Association

 October 18, 6:00 p.m.
-The annual WWIA potluck dinner and business meeting will include biennial elections and be followed by a presentation by Cory Wentzel, Assistant District Forester for the Forbes District on the Eastern United States Golden Eagle Research Project.
+The annual WWIA potluck dinner and business meeting will include biennial elections and be followed by a presentation by Mr. Cory Wentzel, Assistant District Forester - Forbes State Forest District.
+Cory will speak on the Golden Eagle in the

 A reminder to members: Celebrate WWIA's 28th anniversary by renewing your membership.

 Please make your check out to WWIA and send your dues to Tony Quadro,

 Westmoreland Conservation District, 218 Donohoe Rd., Greensburg, PA 15601.